firesidefiction/firesidefiction.github.io/_posts/2017-04-11-the-hulders-husband-says-dont.md

 date: 2017-04-11 12:01:00 -0500
 category: flash fiction
 permalink: the-hulders-husband-says-dont
-teaser: “The first word I learned that day was “perfect.”
+teaser: "The first word I learned that day was “perfect.”
 He repeated it, over and over, running hot fingers down the skin of my cheek and neck.
-His hands found the ragged wooden edges of the hole in my back, danced down to the base of my spine, stroked down the furred length of my tail.”
+His hands found the ragged wooden edges of the hole in my back, danced down to the base of my spine, stroked down the furred length of my tail."
 published: true
 ---